lumol-org/lumol/doc/src/input/md.md

 ### Verlet integrator

 Verlet algorithm is another simple NVE integrator.
-See this [page][Verlet] for more informations.
+See this [page][Verlet] for more information.
 Most of the time, the Velocity-Verlet algorithm is preferable, since it produces more precise velocities.

 In the input, it can be specified by using the `Verlet` integrator type: